juanbelieni/juanbelieni.github.io/content/posts/creating-a-script-to-specify-command-aliases/index.md

 On other languages, I usually _make_ the use of [GNU Make](https://www.gnu.org/software/make/), which can be not ideal for some specific cases, like when it is needed to specify arguments.
 In fact, [it is possible to pass arguments](https://stackoverflow.com/questions/2826029/passing-additional-variables-from-command-line-to-make), but it is still not the best solution for me, because I don't have the control over which parameters are allowed to be passed.
 I even tried to use Python with [argparse](https://docs.python.org/3/library/argparse.html) library directly one time, but they are totally overkill for this task.

 Moreover, it would be nice to be able to see a help description with the scripts and which arguments can be passed.
-Because of that, I created a very simple script named Meta[^meta].
+Because of that, I created a very simple script named Meta.

 {{< alert >}}